 Near the Mercat Cross is the 16th century Tolbooth, with council chambers on the top floor and gaol cells below.
 Atop the Tolbooth is a weathervane shaped like a fish; a reminder of the Crail capon, a dried haddock delicacy that made Crail famous.

 Beside the Tolbooth is the early 19th-century town hall and the Crail Museum, which has displays ranging from local seafaring, smuggling, and golf, to the intriguing history of the local air station, HMS Jackdaw, and its role in training linguists for service during the Cold War.

 Further along Marketgate from the Tolbooth and museum is the old kirk of St Mary's.
 Outside the church gates lies a large boulder called the Blue Stane.
 This is traditionally said to have been thrown by the devil from the Isle of May.
 A circular depression on the surface of the Blue Stane is said to be the mark of the devil's thumb.

 A short stroll from the High Street up St Andrews Road brings you to Victoria Gardens, a small public park.
-In the park is a intriguing carved cross slab, called the Sauchope Stone, or the Standing Stone of Sauchope.
+In the park is an intriguing carved cross-slab, called the Sauchope Stone, or the Standing Stone of Sauchope.
 This is thought to be Pictish, and date to the 9th century.
-It originally stood on the Fife Ness road, but was removed to the park in 1929.
+It originally stood on the Fife Ness road but was removed to the park in 1929.
 The stone is now covered in lichen, and the carvings are rather difficult to distinguish.